skrey/yellow-extensions/features/image/README.md

 `Width` = image width, pixel or percent
 `Height` = image height, pixel or percent

+The image formats GIF, JPG, PNG and SVG are supported.
+All media is located in the `media` folder.
+The `media/images` folder is the place to store your images.
+The `media/thumbnails` folder contains image thumbnails.
+You can also create additional folders and organise files as you like.

 This extension uses [GD graphics library](https://github.com/libgd/libgd) by Thomas Boutell for resizing images.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`:

-`ImageLocation` = location for images
-`ImageDir` = directory for images
 `ImageAlt` = alternative text
 `ImageUploadWidthMax` = maximum width for upload, larger images are resized
 `ImageUploadHeightMax` = maximum height for upload, larger images are resized